nojan1/nojyatzy/README.md

 Simple console based yatzy game.

 Uses bash escape codes under linux and windows console functions for windows.
-Which it uses is desided at compile time by setting a macro in ui.h
+Which it uses is desided at compile time by setting the macro in ui.c